-Yet, many midsize businesses have successfully weathered this storm.
-The most successful organizations were those that valued collaboration, implemented intelligent technologies that gave them access to cross-business insights, data-driven decision making, and agility, both in terms of processes and employees.
+The most successful organizations were those that valued collaboration, cross-business insights, data-driven decision making, and agility, both in terms of processes and people.

 By marrying these traits, they became "interconnected businesses."

 In doing so, they are able to offer outstanding customer and employee experiences, build resilience, and navigate rapid market fluctuations - capabilities that are essential for the future.
 Interconnected businesses are also in a stronger position to seize new opportunities and pursue growth when the economy stabilizes.